Canon 300D vs 400D

 Both the 300D and the 400D have been discontinued, but can regularly be found used on eBay.
 The 300D was replaced by the Canon 350D, while the 400D was followed by the Canon 450D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 300D vs 400D

 So what is the bottom line?
 Is there a clear favorite between the Canon 300D and the Canon 400D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.